 - 1 cup - cilantro

-- Pour oil in thick bottomed pot.
+- Pour oil in a thick-bottomed pot.
 Heat to medium.

 - Add cumin.
 Fry till golden brown.

-- Add green chillies and onion.
+- Add green chilies and onion.
 Fry till golden brown.

 - Add turmeric powder and ginger garlic paste.
 Stir.